MSA SC 3520-13759

 escape during the scuffle.1

-Men stormed the jail doors and demanded the keys from Deputy Hendley.
-When Hendley refused, the mob tore down a telegraph pole and forced the jail doors open.
-The mob continued to ram the iron doors of the cells once they got inside.
-When they finally reached Burns, the mob dragged him as he bled from a smashed nose, a torn ear, and numerous cuts and bruises past the deputy and out of the jail house.
-Several men from the mob wanted to have Burns confess to the shooting, but others were already convinced of Burns' guilt and proceeded with the lynching.
-Burns continued to struggle and curse his lynchers, but his efforts were in vain.3
+The mob stormed the jail doors and demanded the keys from Deputy Hendley.
+When Hendley refused, they tore down a telegraph pole and forced the jail doors open.
+The mob proceeded to ram the iron doors of the cells once they got inside.
+When they finally reached Burns, the mob beat him and dragged him out of the jail.
+Several men from the mob sought to make Burns confess to the shooting, but others were already convinced of Burns' guilt and proceeded with the lynching.3

 "The men who lynched Burns are greater murderers than he was, for while he shot his man while under the influence of liquor, and without premeditation, these men deliberately planned and carried their plans in execution.
 Without doubt, everyone of them is guilty of murder in the first degree and justice will not be done until everyone implicated in it is brought before the bar and receives the penalty of his crime."9